 There are various methods to solve the iPad blue screen problem.
 The various methods are:

-If the iPad fell before the blue screen showed, the fall sometimes could loosen the LCD cable from its original position.
+If the iPad fell and hit the ground before the blue screen showed, the fall sometimes could loosen the LCD cable from its original position.
 Giving the iPad a firm smack on its back can cause the LCD cable to go back to its original position, removing the blue screen.

 2. Force Restart the iPad with the Blue Screen